cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   no way to figure this on its own; if you encounter this situation, you might need to disable the Case Switching optimization for your program.
-* If the input value of the case expression could be determined by Mindcode to already lie in a specific range, it would be possible to avoid the `op min` and/or `op max` instructions at the beginning of the jump table, as their function is to ensure the value lies in a proper range.
+* If the input value of the case expression could be determined by Mindcode to already lie in a specific range, it would be possible to avoid the `jump lessThan` and/or `jump greaterThan` instructions at the beginning of the jump table, as their function is to ensure the value lies in a proper range.
 This would provide a potentially significant additional speedup and is planned for some future version.
 * Currently, there's no limit on the size of the jump table.
-For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries (actually 102 due to the range expansion).
+For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries.
 This affects computation of the optimization's benefit, and might make the optimization less favorable compared to other optimizations; however if available space permits it, such a jump table would be created.

 ### Preconditions